-Small Group Discussion (Part I): {initial pairings will start at the pre-set tables} on establishing, through consensus, a mutually acceptable definition saible to start with one of the examples and improve/enhance it).
-Group Discussion (Parts II & III): A second (2 nd) round whereby Groups are now paired off: two (2 groups will merge and attempt to combine their two (2) definition one (1) single definition.
-A second (2 nd) round whereby Groups are now paired off: two (2 groups will merge and attempt to combine their two (2) definition (i) A second (2 nd) round whereby Groups are now paired off: two (2 groups will merge and attempt to combine their two (2) definition Small (i) A second (2 nd) round whereby Groups are now paired off: two (2 groups will merge and attempt to combine their two (2) definition one (1) single definition.
+Small Group Discussion (Part I): {initial pairings will start at the pre-set tables} Socus on establishing, through consensus, a mutually acceptable definition (it is termissible to start with one of the examples and improve/enhance it).
+Small Group Discussion (Parts II & III): and (2 nd ) round whereby Groups are now paired off: two (2) small groups will merge tempt to combine their two (2) definitions into one (1) single definition. ird round (3 rd ) repeats the processmerging into a single definition Full Class Presentations: Each super-group will present and explain their definition. e produce a collective consensus statement for use as a working definition for anothout this Seminar (it can be a modified version of the above given definition or a terably different statement)?